ESIPFed/data-help-desk/faq.md

 -   What data exactly needs to be archived, especially with large volumes.
 -   What does Open Science mean in practice.

-## Is the data help desk setup a summary of other descriptions or links to current online docs?
+## What resources to have available?

-Yes, the data help desk setup can incorporate links to online resources and build upon existing documentation.
+The data help desk setup can incorporate links to online resources and build upon existing documentation.
 It can point to relevant online documentation and resources to provide more in-depth information beyond what can be covered at the desk itself.
 For example, the virtual Data Help Desk often includes a gallery of contributed demos, tutorials, and one-pagers.

 ## What materials are needed to set up a help desk?